isb-cgc/readthedocs/docs/source/sections/progapi/progapi3_tcga/samples_get.rst

-	biospecimen_data.weiss_venous_invasion, string, "The result of an assessment using the Weiss histopathologic criteria." biospecimen_data.year_of_initial_pathologic_diagnosis, integer, "Numeric value to represent the year of an individual's initial pathologic diagnosis of cancer." data_details[], list, "List of information about each file associated with the sample barcode." data_details[].cloud_storage_path, string, "Google Cloud Storage path to file." data_details[].DataCenterName, string, "Short name of the contributing data center, e.g. bcgsc.ca." data_details[].DataCenterType, string, "Abbreviation of the type of contributing data center, e.g. cgcc." data_details[].DataFileName, string, "Name of the datafile stored on the DCC file system." data_details[].DataFileNameKey, string, "Key into the ISB-CGC GCS bucket for this file." data_details[].DatafileUploaded, string, "Whether the file fit requirements to be uploaded into the project." data_details[].DataLevel, string, "Level of the type of data, depending on where it is stored in the DCC directory structure.
-Data levels are defined by TCGA DCC." data_details[].Datatype, string, "Data type, e.g. Complete Clinical Set, CNV (SNP Array), DNA Methylation, Expression-Protein, Fragment Analysis Results, miRNASeq, Protected Mutations, RNASeq, RNASeqV2, Somatic Mutations, TotalRNASeqV." data_details[].GenomeReference, string, "Allows a center to associate results with a specific genome build that was used as the basis for analysis, e.g. hg19 (GRCh37)" data_details[].Pipeline, string, "A combination of the center and the platform that can distinguish between two ways of performing the sequencing or assay for the same platform, e.g. bcgsc.ca__miRNASeq." data_details[].Platform, string, "A platform (within the scope of TCGA) is a vendor-specific technology for assaying or sequencing that could possibly be customized by a GSC or CGCC, e.g. IlluminaHiSeq_miRNASeq." data_details[].platform_full_name, string, "The full name of the sequencing platform used, e.g. Illumina HiSeq 2000, Ion Torrent PGM, AB SOLiD System 2.0." data_details[].Project, string, "The study for which the data was generated, e.g. TCGA." data_details[].Repository, string, "A storage location where files are deposited and made available, e.g. DCC, CGHub." data_details[].SampleBarcode, string, "Sample barcode."
-	data_details[].SDRFFileName, string, "Name of SDRF file stored on the DCC file system, e.g. bcgsc.ca_KIRC.IlluminaHiSeq_miRNASeq.sdrf.txt" data_details[].SecurityProtocol, string, "An indication of the security protocol necessary to fulfill in order to access the data from the file, e.g. DBGap Protected Access, DBGap Open Access" data_details_count, integer, "Number of files associated with the sample barcode." patient, string, "Patient barcode."
+	biospecimen_data.weiss_venous_invasion, string, "The result of an assessment using the Weiss histopathologic criteria." biospecimen_data.year_of_initial_pathologic_diagnosis, integer, "Numeric value to represent the year of an individual's initial pathologic diagnosis of cancer." data_details[], list, "List of information about each file associated with the sample barcode." data_details_count, integer, "Number of files associated with the sample barcode."

 ..  data_details[].GG_dataset_id, string, "Google genomics dataset id."
 ..  data_details[].GG_readgroupset_id, string, "Google genomics readgroupset id."